andreas-thor/CRExplorer/website/docs/manual/short_guide.md

-# A practically oriented short guide to use CRExplorer
+# A practically oriented short Guide to use CRExplorer

 The following hints and rules of thumb may be helpful for the use of CRExplorer.

-## Establishing a publication set
+## Establishing a Publication Set

 The publication set to be analysed may comprise the publications of specific authors, journals, research fields or any other publication corpora of interest.
 Based on our experience hitherto, we recommend that the size of the relevant publication set should not be much less than 100 papers for a meaningful cited references (CRs) analysis.
 On the other hand, a typical research field normally comprises much larger publication sets.
 Here, the size of the publication set used for the CRs analysis is limited by more practical considerations; memory requirements increase with the number of CRs.